 Proposal 1: The ‘NR beam’ should not be a logical reference to reference signals that are dynamic and/or UE specifically configured.

 Proposal 1 rules out any reference to CSI-RS as these comes with a plethora of configurability, both in terms of how they are configured to different sets of UEs (in the same cell), also in terms of the dynamicity of the reference signal.
-Typical configurations of CSI-RS rely on dynamic one-shot triggering, or short period activation to serve a temporary need for channel state information.
+ACSI-RS rely on dynamic one-shot triggering, or short period activation to serve a temporary need for channel state information.
 The availablility of CSI-RS is highly dependent on scheduler implementation and may change over time and between gNB.

 Observation 2: The SSB is more suitable as a reference to ‘NR beam’ as it is always on and visible to all UEs connected to the sector carrier.